kedube/Wine-Cellar-Manager/README.md

 - Barcode recognition does not work flawlessly for the moment due to image angle variations.
 - Add a toggle in the Integration Options configuration to specify a custom domain or alternative source instead of SAQ.com for the default AI lookup analysis.

+## Credit

+This is a fork of [bernarddery/Wine-Cellar-Manager](https://github.com/bernarddery/Wine-Cellar-Manager).
+All credit for the original integration goes to its author; see [LICENSE](LICENSE) for the original copyright notice.